Aryarunair/Aryarunair/README.md

 - 👋 Hi, I’m @Aryarunair
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning DevOps.
-- 💞️ I’m looking for an opportunity in DevOps
+- 💞️ I’m looking for an opportunities in DevOps
 - 📫 How to reach me : By mail: arya.anju1695@gmail.com

 <!---